broadwayinc/skapi-documentation/authentication/signup-confirmation.md

 In this example, the user tries to login and receives a `SIGNUP_CONFIRMATION_NEEDED` error.

 Then, if the user chooses to, you can use the [`resendSignupConfirmation()`](/api-reference/authentication/README.md#resendsignupconfirmation) method to resend the confirmation email to the user's email address.

-You can provide a URL string in the first argument to redirect the user after successful confirmation.

 For more detailed information on all the parameters and options available with the [`resendSignupConfirmation()`](/api-reference/authentication/README.md#resendsignupconfirmation) method, please refer to the API Reference below: